SuddenGunter/Panda-for-Xresources/README.md

 color15: #FFFFFF
 ```

-To apply changes in your ~/.Xresources, you have to reload the resource configuration with xrdb ~/.Xresources
+To apply changes in your ~/.Xresources, you have to reload the resource configuration with xrdb -merge ~/.Xresources